Calculate Lx/Tx ratios from a given set of CW-OSL curves assuming late light

 - Lx.data

-RLum.Data.Curve or data.frame (required): requires a CW-OSL shine down curve (x = time, y = counts)
+RLum.Data.Curve, data.frame, list (required): requires a CW-OSL shine down curve (x = time, y = counts).
+Data can also be provided as a list.

 - Tx.data